MiguelSombrero/sql-query-builder/README.md

 Sql query builder is Java-library used for building SQL query strings more easily.
 Syntax of the query strings is intended to be compatible at least with MySQL.

+**Note that**
-**Note** that this is not an ORM and does not provide any data access methods.
-This library simply builds strings that are valid SQL and can be used as a query strings by some other framework/library.
+- This is not an ORM and does not provide any data access methods.
+This library simply builds strings that are valid SQL and can be used as a query strings with some other framework/library.

 ## Examples